zhulduz/backbone-fetch-cache/readme.md

 A Backbone plugin to cache calls to `Backbone.Model.prototype.fetch` and `Backbone.Model.prototype.fetch` in memory and `localStorage`.

+## How it works
+This plugin intercepts calls to `fetch` and stores the results in a cache object (`Backbone.fetchCache._cache`).
+If fetch is called with `{ cache: true }` in the options and the URL has already been cached the AJAX call will be skipped.

+The local cache is persisted in `localStorage` if available for faster initial page loads.

+## What's wrong with browser caching for AJAX responses?
+Nothing.
+This plugin is primarily for working with an API where you don't have control over response cache headers.

 ## Usage
 Add the script to the page after backbone.js has been included: